Author: Pride Team

 Read More

 Traditional and Contemporary focuses on Ankara fabric spliced with contemporary tailoring.
 African fashion has taken a spike in creative designing over the years and we are ultra-excited to be documenting its progress one stylish picture at a time.
 Every Fashion Friday, we’ll be surfing through social media streets to find design inspirations for our Pride Woman (which is you, by the way).
 See our weekly style catalogue.
-View this post on Instagram A post shared by ANKARAFASHIONGALLERY (@ankarafashiongallery) on Jan 28, 2020 at 9:05pm PST View this post on Instagram A post shared by Mabelle Ndongo?? (@mabellendongo) on Jan…
+View this post on Instagram A post shared by Ankara Zone (@ankarazone) on Apr 24, 2020 at 5:25am PDT View this post on Instagram A post shared by Njiofor Linda (@leendah_daarzle) on Apr 24, 2020 at…

 Read More